rduplain/nixd/README.md

-# nixd builds unix daemons and environments
+# nixd builds unix environments

-nixd builds u**nix** **d**aemons and environments by providing a download/build workflow which embeds into any build system.
+nixd builds unix environments by providing a download/build workflow which embeds into any build system.

 ### Project Status